bandzoogle/zooglerails-dev-box/README.md

     ls # README.md puppet Vagrantfile some-repo
     ```

-3. Now you can connect to the virtual machine and check the source code in the shared directory `/vagrant` mounted in the virtual box:
+3. Now you can connect to the VM via SSH.
+The shared directory `/vagrant` in the VM is linked to the VM folder in the host computer:

     ```bash
     vagrant ssh